lokesh1210/SDCND/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * test set accuracy of  94.70

 If an iterative approach was chosen:

 * What was the first architecture that was tried and why was it chosen?
-* I have choosen LeNet architecture and accuracies were about 90%
+**I have choosen LeNet architecture and accuracies were about 90%**
 * What were some problems with the initial architecture?
-* with the initial architecture the normalization was not double precision and accuracies are stuck at 60% maximum. after fixing the normalization process the accuracies improved to 85% and saturated about 90% with increased epochs.
+**with the initial architecture the normalization was not double precision and accuracies are stuck at 60% maximum. after fixing the normalization process the accuracies improved to 85% and saturated about 90% with increased epochs.**
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
-* I have added additional layers as per the sermanet article and dropout layers as per navtosha the accuracy improved on validation set to 97% however a stable number is settled around 95.8%
+**I have added additional layers as per the sermanet article and dropout layers as per navtosha the accuracy improved on validation set to 97% however a stable number is settled around 95.8% **
 * Which parameters were tuned?
 How were they adjusted and why?
-* The tuning parameters include the number of layers, epochs, learning rate.and dropout
+1.The tuning parameters include the number of layers, epochs, learning rate.and dropout
 *      number of layers were added one layer after other to improve the taining accuracy untill the accuracy reached the maximum value
 *      epochs. initially tried with low epochs of up to 10. however the the learning rate was higher and not  settled well to good accuracies
 *      learning rate: learning rate and epochs are tuned together
 *      dropout: i used a decreaing keep prob drop out layers as the layers deepen so that the basic features in first few layers detected and regularied in the  deeper layers

-*
+**Final tuning parameters**
+I have decided to use the following hyper parameters for training

+* batch size :256  (chosen 256 as higher the number the better gradient calculation.)
+* Learning Rate:0.0005 (lower learning rate had less deviations in validation accuracy)
+* epochs : 60 (most of my training converged around 40-50 epocs and a bit of additional epochs to settle )
+* Dropout: 0.9, 0.8, 07, 0.5 (used these drop outs as layers deepens so that the classifying is not over fit and the low level features are segmented well)

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
-* The convolution layer uses the spatial convolutions to classify compared to a simple flatten networks. the dropout layers helps the network to no overfit and  on the training data
+ **The convolution layer uses the spatial convolutions to classify compared to a simple flatten networks. the dropout layers helps the network to no overfit and  on the training data**

 If a well known architecture was chosen:
 * What architecture was chosen?
 Sermanet and LeCun article with additional layers